 - Obtain money from your wages

 Some people run a business but also are employed by someone too.
-HRMC can collect your debts by changing your tax code on your wages to increase the amount of tax deducted from your paycheck, which will assist in paying the deficit back to the HRMC.
+HRMC can collect your debts by changing your tax code on your wages so that this increases the amount of tax deducted from your wage which will assist in paying the debt back to the HRMC.
 The HRMC can take up to £3,000 if you earn less than £30,000.
-If you make more than £90,000, they can take up £17,000 from your wages.
+If you earn more such as £90,000 then they can take up £17,000 from your wages.

 - Look into making your Bankrupt

 Business rates debt is classed a priority debt.
-The Council should send you a reminder letter telling you that you have fallen behind on your payments in the first instance.
+In the first instance, the Council should send you a reminder letter telling you that you have fallen behind on your payments.
 If this letter is ignored, then they can use the following options to recover the debt:

 - Send the bailiffs